applicaster/zapp-pipes-provider-mpx/README.md

 Datasource provider for mpx - Comcast's video management system.
 More on mpx can be found [here](https://www.comcasttechnologysolutions.com/our-portfolio/video-platform/mpx).

+The mpx Datasource supports both Media and Entertainment platform feeds.
+Media feeds url typically begins with `feed.media.theplatform.com` hostname whereas Entertainment feeds url has `feed.entertainment.tv.theplatform.com` as a hostname.

+The handlers use the hostname of the feed url to determine if the feed is of type Entertainment or Media and parse them accordingly.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.